The Creative Cloister

 - Make a crown of flowers.
 Small silk ones will last through the month.

 - Blue flowers in a vase

-This home altar can be so fluid and varied, so make it a priority to keep up with it by scheduling regular changes according to the seasons and special dates throughout the year.
+This home altar can be so fluid and varied; make it a priority to keep up with the liturgical calendar by scheduling regular changes according to the seasons and special dates throughout the year.
 I have found it helpful to take photos of the ones that I particularly like.
 They are saved to a Home Shrine folder so I can refer back the them and quickly reconstruct things if I’m pushed for time.

 During these strange and troubling times we need to pray and pray hard.
 We might as well have something inspiring to look at while we pester heaven.